zachdrone/rust-data-systems-lab/README.md

 transformer, and drain everything in a sink.
 There’s also a small `add` helper with a unit test, just to keep something trivial under test.

+---

+## Purpose

+This repository exists as a practical sandbox for exploring:

+- Arrow's columnar memory structures
+- DataFusion’s execution engine and extension points
+- How data flows through pipelines in a Rust-based system